-The highlight of our Spring Break 2K18 Southwest Adventure was definitely Carlsbad Caverns.
-We had been desiring to visit the national park for at least ten years now, and finally were staying close enough to make it a reality.
-The three-hour drive from Ruidoso via Roswell was well worth the visit.
+The highlight of our Spring Break Southwest Adventure was definitely Carlsbad Caverns.
+We had been desiring to visit the national park since we found out about its existence about ten years ago, and finally were staying close enough to make it a reality.
+The three-hour drive from Ruidoso via Roswell was well worth it.
+Carlsbad Caverns was amazing.

 If you have the time, a ranger-guided tour is the only way to see the King’s Palace.
 The tour goes into the deepest parts of the caverns.
-We didn’t have the time to do this one.
+It looked cool, but we didn’t have the time to do this one.
 Reservations are recommended, and there is a separate fee for this trek.

 As with all natural areas, follow leave no trace principles.
 The caverns took hundreds of millions of years to become the wonders they are today, and it doesn’t take that long to damage them.

-A visit to Carlsbad Caverns is worth the drive.
-I hope you get the chance to ‘go batty’ at the Caverns. 🙂 Happy trails!
+A visit to Carlsbad Caverns is definitely worth the drive.
+I hope you get the chance to ‘go batty’ at the Caverns.
+Happy trails!

 For more information and current cave conditions, visit